 Michelle has been an ordained Minister in a non-denominational Christian church since 2002.
 Through her writing, she is able to make the ebb and flow of spirituality in daily life tangible.
 Her spiritual writing is a combination of art and optimism, dogma and realism.
 It is enriched by her apparent empathy and strengthened by her openness to all faith backgrounds.
 More concretely, Michelle's graduate degree in Liberal Studies offered extensive coursework in ethics, religion, and cultural diversity.

-Michelle is the mother of a three-year-old girl and was also a kid once.
+Michelle is the mother of a six-year-old girl and a two-year-old boy and was also a kid once.
 Her memory is astounding.
 Additionally, Michelle has a Master's degree in Liberal Studies, during which she studied ethics in light of childhood as well as cultural diversity in childhood development.
-She has written a sometimes profound but mostly hysterical blog to her daughter titled "Letters to Mary."
+She has written a sometimes profound but mostly hysterical blog to her children.
 Perhaps most importantly, Michelle has had multiple enlightening conversations with her daughter, during most of which Michelle realizes she knows nothing and apparently, on her trip through the birth canal, her daughter learned it all.